 Suppose you want to participate in a surcharging program.
 In that case, you must register in advance with the major card brands and work with a payment processing company with the experience and technology required to manage a surcharging program.

-Credit card usage may remain high in the near term.
+Credit card usage will remain high in the near term.
 Customers often find paying with credit cards safer, easier, and more convenient.
 In addition, many consumers will choose to pay with credit cards to receive the travel perks and cashback rewards, even when offered a discount to pay with cash.
 Also, debit cards will remain a preferred way to pay, especially as they are combined with emerging payment technologies.
 So, merchants choosing a cash discount may not end up with the savings they thought they would see.

 Training is more involved.
 Your team will need to be ready to answer customers’ questions, as they may be unfamiliar with these types of programs.